wiomax/depso/readme.md

 Quick start
 -----------

-Execute: Enter the directory "myprojects", then run the file "examples.bat".
+- Execute: Enter the directory "myprojects", then run the file "examples.bat".

-Compile: Type "ant" to build, and the output will be dist/depso.jar.
+- Compile: Type "ant" to build, and the output will be dist/depso.jar.

-Create problem instances: See src/problem for examples of constrain and unconstrained problem instances.
+- See src/problem for examples of constrain and unconstrained problem instances.

 Reference
 ---------